The 1978 World Rowing Championships took place on Lake Karapiro in New Zealand’s North Island, from 1-5 November.

 The decisions about whether a four and/or a pair should be sent were not so clear cut and also possibly more related than might have been expected.
 To recap on the facts:

-- The ARA four had beaten the challenger four from TTRC on at least five occasions, but several of these only by a small amount.
+- The ARA four had beaten the challenger four from TTRC on at least five occasions, but only by a small amount on several of these, the last of which was in mid-May.

 - The ARA four had then had a setback when Nicola Boyes had appendicitis, and it hadn’t raced since Ratzeburg (and had therefore missed important race practice, as well as opportunities to achieve a standard time).